Wednesday, March 21, 2007

 QDOTs

-Qualified Domestic Trust (QDOT) – A QDOT is a statutorily created trust designed to allow a non-citizen widow or widower to qualify for the unlimited marital deduction.
+Qualified Domestic Trust (QDOT) – A QDOT is a statutorily created trust designed to allow a non-citizen widow or widower qualify for the unlimited marital deduction.
 See I.R.C. §2056A.

 1. Other than the citizenship requirements: